Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/06-semantic-markup/page-01.md

 One of the most common types of semantic markup is to “bold” some text via the **bold element**.
 The element used for identifying bold text is `<b>...</b>`.

-However, it is important to recognize that the use of bold text does not imply any extra meaning.
+However, it is important to recognize that bold text does not imply any extra meaning.
 For this reason, you are encouraged to use the **strong element**.
 The use of a strong element ( `<strong>...</strong>` ) indicates that its content has strong importance.
 By default, browsers will show the contents of strong elements in bold.

 <div class="code-heading">